JohnAD/temp_toponaming_gannt_chart/README.md

 3. Add the naming.

+   Create a new v.22 branch first as this will cause slow downs.

    Call the algorithmm for naming, but do not use it yet.

    This stage will slow down FreeCAD and will make the naming visible on an element when selected.